LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 The modules of the currently connected process.
 Please use this instead of game.Modules!
 Use modules.First() instead of game.MainModule.

 ##### memory
-Provides a means to read memory from the game without using Pointer Paths.
+Provides a means to read memory from the game without using the State Descriptor.
 ```
 vars.exe = memory.ReadBytes(modules.First().BaseAddress, modules.First().ModuleMemorySize);
 vars.test = memory.ReadValue<byte>(modules.First().BaseAddress + 0x9001);